About the Community Project of the Year award

 - presentation of a commemorative trophy at the RACGP Rural annual member event.

-The 2020 Community Project of the Year Award was presented to Dr Anna Cunningham from Mount Isa, Queensland.
+The 2021 Community Project of the Year award was presented to Dr Khean Shang Wong.

 Past award recipients